asanso/poseidon2b/README.md

 ## Scripts

-### Poseidon2b Parameters
+### Generate Poseidon2b Parameters

 You can use this Poseidon2b Python implementation for generating detailed parameters for all proposed parameter sets.
+It includes full and partial round matrices and round constants.
 Run the following command to generate it yourself.
 Or you can just use the generated file [./ref_impl/poseidon2b_parameters.txt](./ref_impl/poseidon2b_parameters.txt).

 ```bash
 make setup      # If you haven't done it yet